Nanofus/nuva/README.md

 # Klaanon Nuva

-This is a simple SvelteKit-based frontend for a WordPress backend.
+This is a SvelteKit-based frontend for a WordPress backend, with a bunch of features specialized for a Finnish fanfiction project.

+Might also be usable for other use cases.

 ## Developing